huggingface/blog/object-detection-leaderboard.md

 </center>
 </div>

 Object detection models are versatile and have a wide range of applications across various domains.
-Some use cases of object detection include vision in autonomous vehicles, face detection, surveillance and security, medical imaging, augmented reality, sports analysis, smart cities, gesture recognition, etc.
+Some use cases include vision in autonomous vehicles, face detection, surveillance and security, medical imaging, augmented reality, sports analysis, smart cities, gesture recognition, etc.

-Hugging Face Hub has [hundreds of object detection models](https://huggingface.co/models?pipeline_tag=object-detection) pre-trained in different datasets, able to identify and localize various object classes.
+The Hugging Face Hub has [hundreds of object detection models](https://huggingface.co/models?pipeline_tag=object-detection) pre-trained in different datasets, able to identify and localize various object classes.

 Specific type of object detection models, called _zero-shot_, can receive additional text queries to search for target objects described in the text.
 This way, these detectors can detect objects they haven't seen during training.